EXTERIOS_TH

 We all hear stories of migrants from conflicted nations from time to time.
 We hear about the statistics, finances, and the social problems arriving from their migration and so on.
 What we often don’t hear, however, is the story behind all of that; the difficulty of having to start your life anew; the confusion of having lost your identity; the longing towards something deeply rooted, that is no longer there; the powerlessness towards it all.

 Taiwan, going trough several regime changes past century, is again standing on the equilibrium of forming a new identity.
-And although identity is something that is strongly sedimented in a society, in political contexts they are often taken at surface value, leaving lots of people estranged, as their old heritage is no longer valid.
+And although identity is something that is strongly sedimented in a society, in political contexts it is often taken at surface value, leaving lots of people estranged, as their old heritage is no longer valid.
 Reflecting upon this thought, my traveling from hotel to hotel became a metaphor for the liminality of those who traversed regimes came to fall in.
-What was once ‘Home’ became a ‘hotel’ overnight – a temporary residence.
+What was once ‘home’ became a ‘hotel’ overnight – a temporary residence.
 A retainer for the next destination, until one can finally return home one day.
-A fate that is not far off from being a tourist – a traveling stranger in a foreign world.
+A fate of being reduced to ‘tourist’ status indefinitely – a mere visitor, yearning to return home.

 Having no place to return to, while longing for a ‘utopia’ – the place we feel we belong to.
 Tomorrow Hotel is about exploring the sentiment towards a recent history that seems to have faded from the surface of the earth.
 Just like the nostalgic stories of my parents, in Taiwan I listened to stories about different utopias.
 If you would look at them from the highway, the mountains or cities, they might be invisible.
 But if you look closer, maybe, on the streets, but surely in peoples homes, you might still see that these old utopias are more than alive.